Maps of toric varieties in Cox coordinates: Simple extensions of rings

 \subsection{Field extensions}

-Throughout this subsection we assume $\FF$ is a field which contains all the roots of unity (for example, $\FF$ could contain an algebraically closed base field).
+Throughout this subsection we assume $\FF$ is a field which contains all the roots of unity.
 We denote the algebraic closure of $\FF$ by $\overline{\FF}$.
-The main case we are interested in is $\FF=\CC( \fromto{x_1}{x_m})$ or a finite extension of this.
-We refer to \cite[Chapter V]{lang} for standard material on field extensions.
+Our main interest is $\FF=\CC( \fromto{x_1}{x_m})$ or a finite extension of this.

 \begin{lemma} Let $\mvsa \in \overline{\FF}$ be such that $\mvsa^r \in \FF$ for $r>0$ and assume $r$ is minimal with this property.
 Then the polynomial $t^{r} -{\mvsa}^{r} \in \FF[t]$ is the minimal polynomial of $\mvsa$.
 In particular, the extension $\FF \subset \FF(\mvsa)$ is of degree $r$. \end{lemma}